ZipPitch: the Speed-Dating app for Investing

 Sketching

-let my team members work on the basic page layouts for the introduction and log-in.
-I focused on the value-added elements of our idea.
-My sketches focused on taking the main evaluation sections of our app and visualizing the data for the ‘analysis / recommendation’ screens.
+My team members worked on the basic page layouts for the introduction and log-in.
+I focused on the data visualization elements of our ideas.
+My sketches focused on taking the main evaluation sections and creating many options for visualizing the data for the ‘analysis / recommendation’ screens.

 It was important to me to have many options to be reviewed for the investment evaluation and checkout pages which were essential parts of our app.